 They took part in several international shows in venues such as MAMbo (Bologna), Palazzina dei Bagni Misteriosi (Milan), ISCP e Italian Cultural Institute (New York), MMK e Deutsche Filmmuseum (Frankfurt a.
 M.), Villa Iris – Fondazione Botin (Santander), Osterreische Skulpturenpark (Graz) and Moderna Museet (Stockolm).

-For Paradisoterrestre they created the work Altabella 23 – Portare acqua al mare, a limited edition Murano glass vase inspired by Carlo Scarpa’s architecture for former Gavina shop in Bologna.
+For Paradisoterrestre they created the work Altabella 23 – Portare acqua al mare, a limited edition Murano glass vase inspired by Gavina shop designed by Carlo Scarpa in Bologna.